 - Sanitization stations will be available throughout the building for easy access and usage.

-- Hand towels will be replaced with disposable, disinfectant Gym Wipes.
+- Hand towels will be replaced with disposable, disinfectant wipes.
 All members are required to wipe down equipment after use.

 - Increased cleaning will take place throughout the building, multiple times daily, including overnight cleaning.